How to crawl large websites

 A Word on Disk Space

-A final consideration when crawling large websites on Desktop is to make sure you have enough space on your hard drive for the audit.
-One of the reasons Sitebulb can crawl so many pages is because it writes the data to disk instead of holding it in RAM.
+A final consideration when crawling large websites on a Desktop is to make sure you have enough space on your hard drive for the audit.
+One of the reasons Sitebulb can crawl so many pages is that it writes the data to disk instead of holding it in RAM.

 In particular, 'Link Analysis' can take up a lot of disk space, as the numbers can grow huge very quickly.